-On busy days there’s nothing better than a slow cooker.
-Pop a meal in it, turn it on, and let it go.
+On busy days there’s nothing better than a slow cooker or Instant Pot.
+With the slow cooker you can pop a meal in it, turn it on, and let it go.
 Come back at dinner time and it’s ready and waiting!
 The slow cooking of meat helps tenderize it, so even tough portions are tasty after a day in the slow cooker.

 This marinated roast is a family favorite at our house.
 I love it because it’s easy and tasty, my husband loves it because of the tender juicy meat, and my kids love it because I don’t have to spend an hour before dinner slaving over a stove!
 Less meal prep = more time as a family.
 It’s a win-win-win.